adamluzsi/daemon-ogre/README.md

 * status or -s -this will tell you ,does your process is running not
 * help         -this will invoke some help to the terminal if you out of luck and forget everything from this page
 * clear        -this will remove every log by the prev given paths, usefull in debugging

+example:

+    ruby my_awsome_app.rb start debugger
+    ruby my_awsome_app.rb start clear
+    ruby my_awsome_app.rb status
+    ruby my_awsome_app.rb stop
+    ruby my_awsome_app.rb debug

+or if you dont use terminate command , than you can start simply as how you do normaly

 othere stuffs to use:
 ---------------------